Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 If you can afford to make additional payments above the normal monthly mortgage payment contact your lender to check if there are limits to over payments to ensure you do not incur an Early Repayment Charge (ERC).

-You may be able to switch your mortgage from an interest-only mortgage to a repayment mortgage (also known as capital & repayment).
+You may be able to switch your mortgage from an interest-only mortgage to a repayment mortgage (also known as capital and repayment).

-There is normally an administration fee to make changes to your original mortgage contract and your lender may need to check that this change is affordable for you and meets their lending criteria.
+There is normally an administration fee to update your original mortgage contract and your lender may need to check this change is both affordable for you, and meets their lending criteria.

 Option two example: £100,000 mortgage based on an interest rate of 3% over 25 years

-Below, the graph shows the mortgage amount outstanding to be repaid at the end of a 25 year term on both interest only and capital & interest repayments.
+The graph below shows the mortgage amount outstanding to be repaid at the end of a 25-year term on both interest only and capital and interest repayments.

 The interest-only mortgage (red line) shows the £100,000 loan amount is the same throughout the term of the loan compared with the capital and interest mortgage (blue line) which reduces over the term until it is fully repaid.